mangpo/greenthumb/documentations/new-isa.md

    - methods `config-from-string-ir` and `output-string-constraint` of `armdemo-printer%`
    - method `len-limit` of `armdemo-symbolic%` and `armdemo-forwardbackward%`

 Now, we can run our ARM cooperative superoptimizer, similar to the way we run the ARM superoptimizer in the earlier section, using the generated `optimize.rkt`.
-Note that even if we do not implement all search techniques, for instance, we only implement `armdemo-stochastic%`, we can still use `optimize.rkt` to run the stochastic search instaces in parallel, communicating to each other about the best program.
+Note that even if we do not implement all search techniques, for instance, we only implement `armdemo-stochastic%`, we can still use `optimize.rkt` to run the stochastic search instances in parallel, communicating to each other about the best program.

 #### Caution
 GreenThumb relies on Rosette to verify correctness and perform symbolic search.
 Therefore, `simulator-rosette%` must be implemented in Rosette, which support most Racket operations but not all.
 For example, Rosette does not support any symbolic hash operation or some vector operations (e.g. vector-copy).
 If you wish to use some of these handy functions, take a look at provided functions in `ops-rosette.rkt`, which can be used instead of the original functions.
 We also provide the same functions but implemented more efficiently in `ops-racket.rkt`, which can be used in `simulator-racket%`.